By

 Today, many people

-lessons but which many people have not traced.
+his screening/confirmation as a minister in Nigeria leaves many salient lessons that many people have not traced.
 The massive, unprecedented

 support he enjoys marks a milestone for a better Nigeria where differences in